 Hummus is one of my favorite foods; full of plant-based protein and healthy fats (tahini! extra virgin olive oil!) and good on EVERYTHING.
 But there’s a caveat.
 Most store-bought hummus isn’t made with the best ingredients.
 I always look for hummus made with ✔️ extra virgin olive oil instead of ✖️soybean, ✖️canola oil, or ✖️sunflower oil.

 Why?
 Because vegetable oils, like soybean oil, canola oil, and sunflower oil, are often highly processed with chemical solvents, extreme heat, bleach, and deodorizers, which damage the oil.
-Soy, rapeseed (what canola oil is made from), and sunflower are cheap to grow, which explains their prevalence, but they are two of the most highly pesticide-sprayed crops - not to mention usually genetically modified.
-All this to say: these vegetable oils can be very inflammatory to the body and I encourage clients to avoid them when possible.
+Soy, rapeseed (what canola oil is made from), and sunflower are cheap to grow, which explains their prevalence, but they are two of the most highly pesticide-sprayed crops – not to mention usually genetically modified.
+All this to say: these vegetable oils can be very inflammatory to the body and I encourage them to be avoided when possible.

 Extra virgin olive oil, on the other hand, is cold-pressed.
 The cold press process guarantees that chemicals or heat aren’t used so that all the delicate fatty acids and nutrients in the oil remain intact.
 Olive oil has been shown to be beneficial for heart health and protect against certain types of cancer (source and source).

 So what’s a hummus-lover to do?
 Don’t worry, you have options!

 The most delicious and rewarding solution is to make your own.
 This hummus recipe from one of my favorite cookbooks of all-time, Jerusalem, takes some work but results in the best, creamiest hummus ever.
 For a quicker hummus, try this 3-Minute Hummus.